-Jason Gall will begin his eighth season as Bakersfield head water polo coach in the Spring of 2015.
+Jason Gall will begin his ninth season as CSU Bakersfield head water polo coach in the Spring of 2016.

 Gall led the Roadrunners to a pair of third place showings at the WWPA Tournament in 2009 and 2010, a program best finish.
 For his 2009 efforts, Gall was named WWPA Coach of the Year.
 Between his first and second seasons, he doubled his current squad size and guided CSUB to some of the biggest wins-to-date in program history.